Annual Signature Membership Portfolio Review

 You will be asked to provide a brief biographical statement and include important accolades and awards and publications.
 If elected, this information will be published with a selection of your works in the quarterly American Society of Marine Artists News & Journal, a full-color publication.

 The Jurors are looking for a cohesive portfolio that best represents the artist’s current work.
 Beyond received notions of Maritime Art, a broad selection of themes and genres are accepted, including all marine life, marshes, waterways, rivers, lakes, animals and flora.
 We advise artists to reach out to Fellows with questions about works to be submitted.
 It is always advisable to submit your best work for jurying.
 Current work is construed to mean those created within the past three to five years.

-There is a $75 fee for the portfolio review.
+There is an $85 fee for the portfolio review.
 If elected, Regular Members (whose membership is in good standing) will be charged an additional $35 to upgrade to Signature membership rates.
 Non-Members, if elected, will be required to pay an additional $100 to secure their membership and Signature status.

 Each newly elected Signature member will have the option of having a Signature Gallery page on the ASMA website for a special, discounted fee of $30.00 for three images which will be selected from the portfolio you submitted to the Fellows.
 A link to your personal website on your page is available for an additional $5.00 charge.
 There is an annual $10 Signature Gallery renewal fee and $10 web link maintenance fee payable at the same time as your annual membership dues.

 Signature Members of the Society are required to submit at least one work for jury consideration to every ASMA National Exhibition, which take place approximately every three years.
 Failure to submit for any National Exhibition will result in the loss of Signature membership status.
 ASMA will be jurying for the 18th National Exhibition in the fall of 2019.